 A service animal may also be excluded when the presence of an animal fundamentally alters the nature of a program or activity, or presents a danger to the animal or other individuals.
 Examples may include, but are not limited to research labs, areas requiring protective clothing, and food preparation areas.

-Registering Service & Assistance Animals
+Registering Service & Assistance Animals:

-In classrooms and campus facilities: a service animal may accompany a student with a disability in every classroom and campus facility that is open to the general public, without the need to register the service animal.
+A service animal may accompany a student with a disability in every classroom and campus facility that is open to the general public, without the need to register the service animal.
 However, please provide advance notification of your use of a service animal to the Vincennes University office of Diverse Abilities and Accommodations, an administrator on the Vincennes University campus of attendance, or the faculty member of the class attended to assist us in preparing a safe and healthy environment for you, your animal and others.
 We also ask that all service animals wear a vest, harness, cape, or backpack at all times while working so others can quickly recognize this is a service animal as opposed to another type of assistance animal or pet.

 Service animals accompanying visitors with disabilities are welcome in all areas of campus that are open to the general public, unless health or safety is an issue.
 A service animal that accompanies a visitor should also be fitted with some form of identifying equipment such as a vest, harness, cape, or backpack while working, so others can quickly recognize this is a service animal and not mistaken for being a pet.